IATI/D-Portal/documents/translations.md

 Currently, all the translations are provided by Google Translate so will need an actual translator to make sure they are accurate.
 This is more a proof-of-concept.

-Translations are found in the text directory.
+Translations are found in the text directory under ctrack.

 ###Tongue